Lightstreamer/Lightstreamer-example-StockList-client-gwt/README.md

 ## Lightstreamer Compatibility Notes

-* Compatible with Lightstreamer JavaScript Client library version 6.0 or newer.
+* Compatible with Lightstreamer JavaScript Client library version 6.0 or to 7.x.